Straight off a flight from Toulouse , Will made it in time for the Press Launch of his collaboration with Henry Holland for Debenhams on Saturday.

-On 29th July, more about Marks and Spencer launched a city wide campaign to encourage local communities to make a real difference.
-Bright (initiated by Bright Educational) took part in one of the twenty-four projects across London and teamed up with local school, look Beyond Autism, to design and create a giant mural to brighten the school playground and raise awareness of the small but thriving organisation.
+On 29th July, Marks and Spencer launched a city wide campaign to encourage local communities to make a real difference.
+Bright (initiated by Bright Educational) took part in one of the twenty-four projects across London and teamed up with local school, Beyond Autism, to design and create a giant mural to brighten the school playground and raise awareness of the small but thriving organisation.
 22 year old Bright Artist Lucy Fleming lead the creative team of volunteers and received a warm welcome from the school’s patrons, actors Prunella Scales and Timothy West.

 Flavio Melchiorre (A.K.A IDRO51) has transformed another wall with his iconic ‘hypnotic art’.
-The wall in Lentella, shop Italy measures a whopping 6x2.5 metres and was created as part of the NatureArte Festival which celebrates outdoor painting and sculptures.
+The wall in Lentella, Italy measures a whopping 6x2.5 metres and was created as part of the NatureArte Festival which celebrates outdoor painting and sculptures.

-The Bath Children’s Literature Festival was founded in 2007 by Gill and John McLay and has continued to be a strong presence in the literature world, medical currently maintaining the title of largest dedicated children’s book festival in the UK.
-This year, pharmacy select Bright artists have been invited to get involved with the 2015 promotional marketing & fundraising for the event.
+The Bath Children’s Literature Festival was founded in 2007 by Gill and John McLay and has continued to be a strong presence in the literature world, currently maintaining the title of largest dedicated children’s book festival in the UK.
+This year, select Bright artists have been invited to get involved with the 2015 promotional marketing & fundraising for the event.

 The ethos of the festival is, and always has been, to entertain children, and to enthuse them about reading: